gli-i/reddit-data-analysis/README.md

-# CMPT 353 Project - Reddit Sentiment and Popularity Analysis
+# CMPT 353 Project - Reddit Data Analysis

 ## Investigating the relationship between the sentiment of a reddit submission and it's popularity, as well as the correlation of other attributes.